-For more than 15 years, Matthew C. Nielsen has delivered winning results to clients such as Amgen, Cabela’s, Eli Lilly, Illumina, Merck-Serono, and RR Donnelley.
-He has accomplished this in jury and bench trials, and in appeals to the Federal Circuit.
-Mr. Nielsen’s success comes from his earlier practice prosecuting patent applications, his knack for developing winning themes and arguments, and his ability to take complex legal and technical issues and explain them in a way that is easily understood.
-Mr. Nielsen also provides strategic counseling to both mature and emerging clients on protecting their intellectual property and navigating the IP rights of others.
+For more than 15 years, Matthew C. Nielsen delivered winning results to clients such as Amgen, Cabela’s, Eli Lilly, Illumina, Merck-Serono, and RR Donnelley.
+He accomplished this in jury and bench trials, and in appeals to the Federal Circuit.
+Mr. Nielsen’s success came from his earlier practice prosecuting patent applications, his knack for developing winning themes and arguments, and his ability to take complex legal and technical issues and explain them in a way that is easily understood.
+Mr. Nielsen provided strategic counseling to both mature and emerging clients on protecting their intellectual property and navigating the IP rights of others.
 In 2013, Mr. Nielsen was selected for inclusion in the Illinois Rising Stars® list, featuring outstanding young attorneys in the State of Illinois.

 - Allos Therapeutics, Inc., et al.* v.
 Teva Pharmaceuticals USA, Inc., et al. (D. Del.).
 Trial counsel for Allos Therapeutics, Sloan-Kettering, Southern Research Institute, and SRI International against four generic-drug-company defendants in ongoing Hatch-Waxman litigation over patents covering T-cell lymphoma drug Folotyn®.

 - Abbott GmbH & Co.
 KG v.
 Yeda Research and Development Co.
 Ltd.* (D.D.C.).
 Trial counsel for Yeda in ongoing district court review of patent interference decisions regarding TNF-binding proteins.